puck7744/portfolio/README.md

 * NPM
 * Browserify
 * Nodemon/NPM scripts
+* Heroku
+* Git
+* Progressive Enhancement

 # Credits

 * MrDoob and the Three.js contributors
-* Dan Uznanski for contributions to the bird behavior
+* Dan Uznanski for contributions to bird behavior
-* Petr Kratochvil for the background image of clouds in the sky
+* Wikipedia user Kenrick95 for the background image of clouds over London